Aashishkishor/SnackGameJAVA/README.md

 If you like this project, don’t forget to ⭐ star this repository on GitHub!

-Run the Game

-Open the project in your preferred Java IDE.

-Compile and run the file SnakeGame.java.

-Use Arrow Keys to control the snake.

-📌 Future Enhancements

-Add difficulty levels (Easy, Medium, Hard)

-Save & display high scores

-Add background music & sound effects

 Improve UI with JavaFX

 🎯 Learning Outcomes